Everything You Need to Know About the DoD 5220.22-M Disk Wiping Standard & Its Applications Today

 Instead, it refers contractors to other government organizations (Cognizant Security Agencies, or CSAs).
 See § 117.18 Information system security

-Despite the absence of a current data erasure specification, the older 3-pass DoD 5220.22-M sanitization method is still one of the most common sanitization methods used in data destruction software, and in general, is often perceived as an industry standard in the U.S.
+It’s one of the most common sanitization methods used in data destruction software, and is often perceived as an industry standard in the U.S.

 Yet because even historical Department of Defense standards are held in high esteem and carry great credibility, organizations’ internal policies and information security teams may still require it.
+It’s common for IT asset managers or data protection leaders to seek out “military-grade” erasure methods or ask for “the DoD wipe” when looking for the utmost in secure and trusted data deletion.
+Consumers and small businesses may even search for free “DoD wipe” software.

 Today's organizations use both HDDs and SSDs.
 Enterprise data sanitization requires more than a DoD wipe: Take a look at modern best practices.